 - HDPE: HDPE is used as a buffer between parts and steel racks.
 It’s durable and absorbs shock, so it’s a popular choice in automotive shipping racks.
 It’s reusable, which can help slash shipping costs – just make sure you get it back!
 HDPE dunnage is affixed to the arms of shipping racks to prevent damage to parts.

 HDPE is often added to the bottom of the feet of wire containers and portable racks to prevent scratching of floors.
 It can be used with shipping racks and shipping containers, including steel containers, collapsible steel containers, heavy-duty rigid wire containers, and bulk containers.
 It can also be used with wire containers, which adds to its versatility.

 - Vinyl: Vinyl dunnage is a used primarily in bag racks.
 It creates pouches that keep delicate parts from getting scratched in transit.
-Vinyl is used to create bags that are used internally in stackable shipping racks creating a product commonly called a napkin rack.
+Vinyl is used to create bags that are used internally in stackable or returnable shipping racks creating a product commonly called a napkin rack.

 - P-Corr: P-Corr dunnage is used in P-Corr Racks and is a great option for customers who need to safely store and transport oddly shaped items, such as automotive component parts.
 It’s returnable, reusable and durable, so customers like this option because it helps them cut down on their shipping costs.
 It also gives them peace of mind that their products will be secure.

 We’re happy to help you maximize your shipping operation by providing the largest inventory of shipping containers and shipping racks at the lowest prices.
 Call 1-800-763-9020 to talk to an expert today!